LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: 7 July 2022
 * Issue 45149: "Assay Results" tabbed grid can remove tabs if you filter a grid to zero rows
   * store in state the set of queryModels with data after all have loaded

+### version 2.194.7
+*Released*: 22 July 2022
+* Issue 45852: External links should include 'noopener' in 'ref' attribute
+    * round 2: this was missed from the changes in 2.194.6

 ### version 2.194.6
 *Released*: 14 July 2022